tianbingithub/iot/intl.en-US/Communications/Server-side Subscription/Use AMQP server-side subscription/Manage consumer groups.md

 1. Log on to the [IoT Platform console](http://iot.console.aliyun.com/).

-2. On the Server-side Subscription page, choose **Consumer Groups** \> **Create Consumer Group**.
+2. Select **Rules** \> **Server-side Subscription** \> **Consumer Groups**.

-3. In the Create Consumer Group dialog box that appears, enter a group name and click **OK**.
+3. Click **Create Consumer Group**.

-    The consumer group name can contain letters, digits, and underscores \(\_\).
-It can be 4 to 30 characters in length.
+4. In the Create Consumer Group dialog box that appears, enter a group name and click **OK**.

-    After the consumer group is created, the page automatically jumps to the Consumer group details page.
-On this page, you can create subscriptions or view the status of consumer groups.
+    The consumer group name can contain Chinese, English letters, Japanese, digits, and underscores \(\_\).
+It must be 4 to 30 characters in length.
+Each Chinese or Japanese occupies 2 characters.

 ## View and monitor consumer groups

-You can view the message consumption and accumulation status in a consumer group.
-You can also set CloudMonitor alert rules to monitor the message accumulation and consumption rate.
+You can view the message consumption rate and accumulation amount in a consumer group.
+You can also set Cloud Monitor alert rules to monitor the consumer group.

-1. On the Server-side Subscription page, select the **Consumer Groups** tab.
+1. On the Server-side Subscription page, click the **Consumer Groups** tab.

 2. On the Consumer Groups tab, find the consumer group you want to view, and click **View**.

-3. On the Consumer Group Details page, select the **Consumer Group Status** tab.
+3. On the Consumer Group Details page, click the **Consumer Group Status** tab.

 4. On the Consumer Group Status tab, you can view the message consumption rate, number of accumulated messages, time of the last consumption, and online client list.